Danielhoifodt/Todo-app-english-norwegian/README.md

 in local storage and is incrementing one at a time.
 To ceep the list of todos in the correct order.

 You can also delete all todos, which means you delete them in local storage and refreshes the page.

+If you are from another country, you can simply change the text fields to your prefered language.